ml4a/ml4a.github.io/_guides/ConvnetRegressor.md

 ## Setup and training considerations

 ConvnetRegressor is a very versatile application that can be used in a wide variety of setups.
-However, to optimise accuracy, some simple rules of thumbs are:
+However, to optimize accuracy, some simple rules of thumbs are:

 * Ensure variety in your training data: Say you want to associate a set of sliders with someone holding an object in their hands; try to record training samples that shows the person holding the object in different postures and positions, close to the camera, far from the camera, in both hands etc.